SRI-CSL/sri-glibc-malloc/glibc/README.md

 In what follows  ${HEAPMETADATA} names the top level of the HeapMetadata repository.

-The malloc subdirectory of this directory contains our modified globc malloc.
+The malloc subdirectory of this directory contains our modified glibc `malloc`.

 To build and run this malloc you do the following steps.